okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/federated-claims/main/index.md

 ### Obtain an ID token

 Obtain an ID token by making the appropriate authorization requests, depending on the grants that you enabled for your app.
-Then, use a tool such as [jwt.io](https://jwt.io/) to decode the ID token and view the entitlements that you configured for the app.
+Then, use a tool such as [jwt.io](https://jwt.io/) to decode the ID token and view the entitlement that you granted to the user.

 **Example**